FIWARE/tutorials.NGSI-LD/docs/extended-properties.md

 }'
 ```

-### Reading multilingual data in normalised format
+### Reading multilingual data in normalized format

 This example retrieves a **LanguageProperty** in normalized format.
 If we want to get `name` of a specific entity
-(`urn:ngsi-ld:Building:farm001`) in normalised format and without any reference to the language that we want to obtain
+(`urn:ngsi-ld:Building:farm001`) in normalized format and without any reference to the language that we want to obtain
 the data.
 We should execute the following command:

 #### 3️⃣ Request: